 For an integrated content marketing and social media strategy, you must start a blog that interlinks the key interests of your social media audience.

 You have to use the insights gathered through your social media accounts to find content ideas that’ll potentially do well with your audience.
 Use social media as a listening tool to understand the problems of your audience and solve them with your content marketing strategy.
+And finally, learn how to manage social media with the best social media tool, find out what worked and what did not, and in what cases you can apply certain strategies.

 The boundaries between the roles of a social media marketer and a content marketer have blurred over the years, and the pattern is likely to continue which is why you need to develop this skill as well.